Titu Maiorescu: University studies

-He was very eager to obtain his university (after only one year of studies in Berlin he obtained his PhD at Giessen, magna cum laude, then after a year, he got his license at the Philology and Philosophy University of Sorbona and one year later, after he studied at the university of Paris, he took his license in law), but his eagerness did not affect his demureness in his studies; the foundations of Maiorescu's extremely solid culture were established during that period.
+Maiorescu was very eager to obtain his university degree.
+After only one year of studies in Berlin, he obtained his PhD at Giessen, magna cum laude, and then after a year, he received his licence at the Philology and Philosophy University of Sorbona.
+One year later, after he had studied at the University of Paris, he took his licence in law.
+However, his eagerness did not affect his demureness in his studies; the foundations of Maiorescu's extremely solid culture were established during this period.

 On 3 January 1857, he sent an essay signed with the name Aureliu to the Transylvania Gazette in order to publish some of his translations from Jean Paul's works.
-In the following number he intended to publish the translation of a short story written by Jean Paul and entitled "New Year's Eve Night".
-Although the translation was not published at that date, the letter that Aurel A. Mureşianu edited later in the Gazette of books, no 1, in 1934 is still considered the first publishing attempt of T. Maiorescu and it was republished under the same title.
-In 1858, beside his academic activity, he worked as a teacher of psychology in private boarding schools and as a French teacher in the house of legal counselor Georg Kremnitz.
+In the following number he also intended to publish the translation of a short story written by Jean Paul and entitled New Year's Eve Night.
+Although the translation was not published at that time, the letter that Aurel A. Mureşianu edited later in the Gazette of books, no 1, in 1934 is considered as the first publishing attempt of T. Maiorescu.
+It was republished under the same title.
+In 1858, to support his academic activity, he worked as a teacher of psychology in private boarding schools and as a French teacher in the house of a legal counselor named Georg Kremnitz.

-As a preparatory for French language for the Kremnitz family, Titu Maiorescu taught the four children of the family: Klara (his future wife), Helene, Wilhelm (future Dr. W. Kremnitz, Mite Kremnitz's husband, born Marie von Bardeleben) and Hermann.
+As a preparatory teacher in the French language for the Kremnitz household, Titu Maiorescu taught all of the family's four children, including Klara (his future wife).
+There was also Helene, Wilhelm (future Dr. W. Kremnitz, Mite Kremnitz's husband, born Marie von Bardeleben) and Hermann.
 Titu Maiorescu got his PhD in philosophy at Giessen, magna cum laude.
-The Giessen University considered, in order to allow him to get a PhD, that the last two years at Theresianum were university studies.
+Giessen University amiably recognized his last two years at Theresianum which could count as a part of his PhD studies.
 When he returned to Romania, he published the article "The Measure of Height through a Barometer" in the review Isis or Nature.

 PhD

-In December 1860 he got his license in Philology and Philosophy at Sorbonne due to the acknowledgment of his doctorate from Giessen.
-The following year, he published his Philosophy essay entitled Philosophical Considerations for Everybody's Understanding (Einiges Philosophische in gemeinfasslicher Form) in Berlin, obviously under the influence of Herbart's and Feuerbach's ideas.
+In December 1860, he received his license in Philology and Philosophy at Sorbonne due to the acknowledgment of his doctorate from Giessen.
+The following year Maiorescu published his philosophical essay entitled Philosophical Considerations for Everybody's Understanding (Einiges Philosophische in gemeinfasslicher Form) in Berlin, obviously under the influence of Herbart's and Feuerbach's ideas.
 On 17 December, after they considered the value of the essay, and after "a verbal defense in front of the academic committee, brilliantly held for original opinions", the Sorbonne committee granted him the title of "licencé ès lettres" (Philology Licensed).
-Maiorescu then prepared his doctorate on the thesis: The Relation.
+Maiorescu then prepared his doctoral thesis, entitled The Relation.
 Essay on a new foundation of philosophy (La relation.
 Essai d'un nouveau fondement de la philosophie), until the end of the year 1861, when he left France.